offen/offen/docs/docs/running-offen/tutorials/configuring-deploying-offen-docker.md

 ---

-First we need to create two Docker volumes for persisiting the SQLite database and SSL certificates:
+First we need to create two Docker volumes for persisting the SQLite database and SSL certificates:

 ```
 docker volume create offen_data